-While sharing similar geography, these contiguous Mid-Atlantic basins have contrasting characteristics (Table 1).
-The Hudson and Delaware basins are similar in area (≈ 13,000 mi2) but the Chesapeake is four times as large (64,000 mi2) which suggests the challenges of governing this vast watershed are correspondingly complex.
-The Chesapeake Basin is home to a population of 16 million or 11⁄2 to 2 times more people than the Hudson and Delaware basins but the Chesapeake's population density (250 people/mi2) is less than the Delaware (590 people/mi2) or Hudson (900 people/mi2) which suggests less pressure per unit area from human pollution sources.
-While all three rivers are over 300 miles long (which is large as East Coast rivers go), the Chesapeake/Susquehanna, Delaware, and Hudson are just the 42nd, 55th, and 85th longest rivers in the U.S. The Chesapeake is the longest estuary in the U.S. (194 miles) and the Hudson (152 mi) and Delaware estuaries (96 mi) are the 3rd and 5th longest navigable tidal rivers.
-All three estuaries are drowned river systems that evolved from rising sea levels during the end of the last ice age.
-Only the Hudson Estuary is a fjord once carved by glaciers while the Chesapeake and Delaware estuaries are south of the glacial terminal moraine left from the last Ice Age.
+While sharing similar geography and climate, these contiguous Mid-Atlantic basins have contrasting qualities and characteristics (Table 1).
+All or parts of nine of the original 13 colonies lie with the basin boundaries.
+The Chesapeake, Delaware, and Hudson basins cover just 2 percent of the contiguous United States yet are home to 10 percent of the nation's population; the nation's first-, fifth-, and seventh-largest metropolitan economies; the National Capitol; and six state capitals.
+The Hudson and Delaware basins cover a similar area (approximately 13,000 mi) but the Chesapeake watershed is four times as large (64,000 mi) which suggests the challenges of governing the nation's largest estuary are correspondingly complex.
+The Chesapeake is home to 16 million people or twice that of either the Hudson and Delaware basins but the Chesapeake's population density (250 people/mi) is less than the Delaware (590 people/mi) or Hudson (900 people/mi) which suggests less pressure per unit area from human pollution sources and water withdrawals The river basins' three largest cities - New York, Philadelphia, and Baltimore - now hold over 11 million people (Figure 3).

+While each river is over 300 miles long (large as East Coast rivers go), the Chesapeake/Susquehanna, Delaware, and Hudson are just the 42nd, 55th, and 85th longest rivers in the United States.
+The Chesapeake is the longest estuary in the U.S. (194 miles) and the Hudson (152 miles) and Delaware estuaries (96 miles) are the nation's 3rd and 5th longest navigable tidal rivers.
+All three estuaries are drowned river systems that evolved from rising sea levels that began about 20,000 years ago during the end of the last ice age.
+The Hudson Estuary is the only fjord in the continental U.S. as it was carved by glaciers about 26,000 years ago while the unglaciated Chesapeake and Delaware estuaries lie south of the glacial terminal moraine deposited at the end of the last Ice Age.

-Roman et al. (2000) suggested the Hudson might be expected to recirculate more rapidly as the ratio of watershed to estuary surface area (55) is three times higher than the Delaware and Chesapeake (18).
-By annual discharge, the Chesapeake (70,000 cfs) has a greater recirculation rate than the other two basins (14,000-15,000 cfs).
-In the Delaware and Chesapeake basins, ocean recirculation rates are similar as the bay mouths are 11 to 13 miles wide, much larger than the one mile mouth of the Hudson at the Verrazano Narrows Bridge.
+The Hudson recirculates more rapidly as the ratio of watershed to estuary surface area (55:1) is three times higher than the Delaware and Chesapeake ratios (18:1) as reported by Roman et al. (2000).
+Measured by annual discharge, the Chesapeake (70,000 cfs) is recirculated at a greater rate than the other two basins (14,000-15,000 cfs).
+In the Delaware and Chesapeake basins, ocean recirculation rates are similar as the bay mouths measure 11 to 13 miles wide, much longer than the mile-wide mouth of the Hudson at the Verrazano Narrows Bridge.